aleromualdi/pca/README.md

 visually verify the origin of new samples, checking whether they are projected within the confidence ellipsis of their relative cluster.

-In the example, data contain the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.
+In the example, data from http://archive.ics.uci.edu/ml/datasets/Wine contain the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.
 The analysis determined the quantities of 13 constituents found in each of the three types of wines.